sixem/ivfi-node/README.md

 This is a highly customizable indexer with good support for mainly image and video files while also having most of the basic features of any other directory lister.
 It has a gallery mode, hoverable previews and persistent user-set settings like sorting and other small adjustments.
 It is also designed to have a slightly retro and simple feel to it which is why it does not use any flashy CSS or icon packs.

-This is a node version of the [eyy-indexer](https://github.com/sixem/eyy-indexer) which is written in PHP.
+You can view a demo of the script [here](https://index.five.sh/).

-Note that this is a very early version of this project, so it may have a few bugs.
+Please note that this is a very early version of this project, so it may contain a few bugs.

 # Install
 ### Node Package Manager (NPM)